sitap1312/Playlist/README.md

 | Debugging Fullstack | H | 3 hrs|  hrs |N/A hrs  |
 | Total | 108hr | hrs|  hrs |  hrs |

-# Overview

-The purpose of this app is to have users make a playlist.
-The features of the website playlist will show items from sources regarding a topic, such as a movie category and inside will have various movie clips that the user has.
-A person can create a user and leave reviews/comments on other users' playlist, create and edit their own playlist, delete their own playlist and users without an account can only view other existing playlists and cannot leave reviews.
-The website will also carry a search function to look up playlists.

 # MVPs